kevaleb/marthamadeit/_products/dolman-top.md

     measurement_description:
 ---

 This Dolman is a Slim Fit Top.
 Loose through the arms and chest and fitted through the body.
-Can be made Shirt or Tunic Length, and any Sleeve Length.&nbsp;
+Can be made Shirt or Tunic Length, and any Sleeve Length.